Education in Morocco: Independence

 To meet the rising demand for secondary education in the 1970s, Morocco imported French speaking teachers from countries such as France, Romania, and Bulgaria to teach maths and sciences, and Arab teachers to teach humanities and social studies.

 A 1973 article in Lamalif described Moroccan society as broken and fragmented, with misdirected energy from a discouraged and ashamed elite contributing to low standards of education.

 By 1989, Arabization of all subjects across all grades in both primary and secondary public education was accomplished.
 However, French remained the medium of instruction for scientific subjects in technical and professional secondary schools, technical institutes and universities.

 The government has undertaken several reforms to improve the access of education and reduce regional differences in the provision of education.
 In 1999, King Mohammed VI announced the National Charter for Education and Training (الميثاق الوطني للتربية و التكوين).
 In the same year, a committee for education was established with the goal of reforming the educational system in Morocco.
 On July 15, 2002, decree number 2.02.382 established the Ministry of National Education, Early Education, and Athletics.

-The King announced the period between 1999–2009 as the "Education Decade."
-During this time the government’s reform initiative focused on five main themes to facilitate the role of knowledge in economic development; the key themes were education, governance, private sector development, e-commerce and access.
+The King announced the period between 1999 and 2009 as the "Education Decade."
+During this time the government's reform initiative focused on five main themes to facilitate the role of knowledge in economic development; the key themes were education, governance, private sector development, e-commerce and access.
 The World Bank and other multilateral agencies have helped Morocco to improve the basic education system.

 Under Said Amzazi, Morocco passed the framework-law 51.17 summer 2019.

 French schools

-To this day, French schools—which are colloquially referred to as "la mission," whether they’re actually related to the Mission Laïque Française or not—still have a major presence in Morocco.
+To this day, French schools—which are colloquially referred to as "la mission," whether they're actually related to the Mission Laïque Française or not—still have a major presence in Morocco.
 In these schools, French is the language of instruction, and Arabic is only taught as a second language if at all.